 Arbors at Oregon is an average-sized nursing home located in Oregon, Ohio.
-This nursing home is a relatively poor nursing home.
-A grade in this range indicates we found some red flags.
-If you are not happy with this facility's pedestrian overall grade, you may find your options to be limited in Oregon.
-The city has just three other nursing homes.
-If you aren't deterred by this nursing home's profile, you can continue reading to find out about its category grades.
-We discuss inspections in the next paragraph.
+We gave this facility an overall grade of F. If you are not happy with this facility's poor overall grade, you may find your options to be limited in Oregon.
+The city has just one other nursing home.
+Despite all this, one of the few highlights of this nursing home's report card is its strong inspection score.
+You can continue reading to find out about inspections and other category scores

 Arbors at Oregon